 Pupil Premium and Disadvantaged Pupils

 The Pupil Premium Plan for this year and the report for last year can be found below.
-Our Pupil Premium Strategy is reviewed at the end of each academic year.
+Our Pupil Premium Strategy is reviewed each academic year.
 We are constantly tracking and analysing pupil progress and attainment to secure the best possible outcomes.
 A great deal of time and effort is also invested to ensure pupils' social and emotional needs are being met and nurtured.
-Given the last two years, we continue to work hard to swiftly identify gaps in learning and tailor support, resources and our approach to ensure the gap is narrowed between our Pupil Premium pupils and other pupils.
+Since the pandemic, we continue to work hard to swiftly identify gaps in learning and tailor support, resources and our approach to ensure the gap is narrowed between our Pupil Premium pupils and other pupils.

 The Pupil Premium Grant is allocated to children from low-income families who are known to be eligible for Free School Meals (FSM), children who have been looked after continuously for more than six months and children of service personnel.
 This includes pupils eligible for FSM at any point in the last six years (known as the Ever 6 FSM measure).
 Research shows that these pupils underachieve compared to their peers.
 The Pupil Premium Grant is provided to schools in order to support these pupils in reaching their potential.